 “Some bacteria [may] help prevent skin cancers and might change some of the ways skin grows so it has a healthier appearance,” Gallo says.

-Skin conditions like rosacea and atopic dermatitis as well as acne medications like retinoids and benzoyl peroxide can impair the skin’s barrier function that protects against bad bacteria.
+Skin conditions like rosacea and atopic dermatitis can weaken or impair the skin’s barrier function.

 Overall, there’s been less peer-reviewed scientific research on topical prebiotic products than probiotic skin care, Kober says.

 “I think in the skin care world, not the drug world, there’s been a lot of work,” Gallo says.

 That said, every skin care product that improves the skin likely has a prebiotic benefit, Gallo explains.
 The lipids in moisturizers, for example, could support the skin’s barrier function and may help healthy skin bacteria grow, according to a

 When you use a common moisturizer and your skin becomes less dry and red, “your microbiome is improving.
 We know that to be true,” Gallo says.
 “In a way, you can think of a moisturizer itself already is starting to exploit the concept of a prebiotic therapy.
 You can’t help the skin and not help the microbiome.
 They’re integrally related.”

 Many skin care companies are fine-tuning their ingredients so they’re maximally beneficial for healthy bacteria, he adds.

 Postbiotics are fermentation byproducts produced by bacteria that are good for you, Gallo says.

 Another example is